Internet Safety Tips for Parents and Guardians

 - Don't fill out any "fun" questionnaires that are forwarded to you.

-- You do not have to answer emails or IMs from people you don't know.
+- You do not have to answer e-mails or messages from people you don't know.

 - There's no such thing as "private" on the Internet.

 - Be careful about posting pictures of yourself and don't send pictures of other people.